-It is 2022, and you are a policy analyst for the Ontario Ministry of Health and Long-Term Care (LTC).
-The 43rd Ontario General Election has been held.
+You are a policy analyst for the Ontario Ministry of Health and Long-Term Care (LTC).
+A provincial election has been called.
 Regardless of the outcome, a new Minister of Health is expected to be named.
-Over the course of the pandemic, protecting long-term care residents from outbreaks required improving infrastructure, proper staffing conditions, and a culture of quality reassurance.

-Write a short policy brief (750 - 1,500 words in length) that focuses on improving Ontario's long-term care system during that year.
+Prepare a short policy brief that focuses on Ontario's long-term care system.
 Discuss what you believe are the top three issues that will face the Ministry of Health and Long-Term Care.
 Based on these three issues, include your recommendations to communicate effective strategies for the incoming minister.